dcarneiro/my-react-boilerplate/README.md

 # Notes

-[React Boilerplate](https://github.com/mxstbr/react-boilerplate) seems a really cool place to start your own react project.
-Since I've found myself adding the same libraries and component over and over to my own react projects, I've decided to extend the project to include those.
+I'm kind of a react newbie and for me [React Boilerplate](https://github.com/mxstbr/react-boilerplate) seems a really cool place to start my own react project.
+Since I've found myself adding the same libraries and component over and over to my projects, I've decided to extend that boilerplate with the stuff I've keep using.

 ## Libraries added